Roots developing from plant parts other than radicle are:

 Thus, the correct answer is option D.

-Nodulated root is character of pea family or leguminosae family becz.
-Nodules are found for nitrogen fixatation
+Nodulated root is the character of pea family or Leguminosae family because nodules are found for nitrogen fixation.

 Pneumatophores are short, vertical and negatively geotropic roots that occur in mangrove plants.
 Plants having pneumatophores grow in salty marshes.
 They have lateral roots that grow upward into the air from horizontally secondary roots.
 These are called as halophytes.

-Thorns, spines and prickles are modifications in plants that act as defensive organs and prevents them from attack from mvarious insects.
+Thorns, spines and prickles are modifications in plants that act as defensive organs and prevents them from attack from various insects.

 Venation refers the to pattern of arrangement of veins in the leaflet.
 The monocots have their leaf veins arranged in a parallel manner with respect to each other whereas in case of dicots the the leaf veins are reticulate or muzzled up.

 The placenta is attached to the developing seed near the______.

 The placenta is attached to the developing seed near the hilum.